0xmd/Bad_IAC_demo/README.md

 conftest test main.json
 ```

-# Todo
+# Todo / Next steps

-- Automate remediation of unrestricted SSH rules using a serverless function, or write a custom script that will describe Security Groups, apply a filter, then call the ec2 'revoke-security-group-ingress' function - This may have broader consequences and we may want to make sure we can see what else is using that Security Group.
+- Automate remediation of non-compliances found by AWS Config using SSM or a Lambda function - This may have broader consequences and we may want to make sure we can see what else is using that Security Group.
-- Introduce more IAM PrivEsc vulns into stack and demonstrate enumeration using Checkov/pmapper
+- Introduce more IAM PrivEsc vulns into stack and demonstrate enumeration using Checkov/pmapper + automate remediation

 # Pain points